Igloo cooler owners often make good use out of their coolers, using them for years on end.

 Replacement Hinges for the Igloo

-Igloo cooler hinges are the part which can wear out the quickest, being that it is used so frequently.
+Igloo cooler hinges are the part that can wear out the quickest, being that it is used so frequently.
 Opening and closing the lid can wear out the hinge, causing it to break.

 Although Igloo coolers can be used with one operating hinge, they won’t be able to form a tight seal.
 Water from thawed ice can easily leak out if the cooler is turned on its side.